You've Got to Walk It Like You Talk It or You'll Lose That Beat

-You've Got to Walk It Like You Talk It or You'll Lose That Beat (also known as You Gotta Walk It Like You Talk It or You'll Lose That Beat) is a 1971 low-budget comedy-drama film directed and written by Peter Locke and starring Zalman King.
+You've Got to Walk It Like You Talk It or You'll Lose That Beat (also known as You Gotta Walk It Like You Talk It or You'll Lose That Beat) is a 1971 American low-budget comedy-drama film directed and written by Peter Locke and starring Zalman King.
 The story concerns a young hippie and his search in New York City for the meaning of life.